ReyGuadarrama/QGAN_for_MC_Simulations/tests/ECAL_tests/README.md

 - The first 5 test show that a smaller generator lr produces a better convergence, range tested: $gen\,\,lr \in [0.005, 0.4]$.
+- Test 19-24 explore the impact of the shift values in the range $[0.0001, 0.05]$. the best performance was found between $0.001-0.005$
+- Test 25-29 aims to find the optimal shift value for the circuit output

 | id | qubits | auxiliar qubits | circuit depth | generators | rotations | lr gen | lr disc | batch size | resolution | optimizer | samples | epochs | y | cut threshold | shift | FID | RMSE | disc loss | gen loss | notes |